Nijisanji: 2020

 In January 2020, Nijisanji officially opened the English version of its Twitter (now known as X) accounts, followed by an English YouTube account in June.
 As part of their attempt to appeal to the English-speaking audience, they also rebranded their Indian branch into a broader English branch (Nijisanji EN).
 However, in November, the three members of Nijisanji EN were returned to their original Nijisanji IN branch, while the audition for the only English-speaking talents was held in December.
 Nijisanji IN was eventually dissolved and all its members graduated on 30 April 2021.

 In September 2020, Nijisanji created an "Aggressive Acts and Slander Countermeasure Team" to offer counselling to victims of harassment and take legal measures against perpetrators of harassment, specifically the online harassment plaguing the Japanese entertainment industry.
 This announcement came in the wake of Hololive VTuber Mano Aloe's retirement after only two weeks of activity due to online harassment.

-In October 2020, Nijisanji privated the various Among Us streams of its member after receiving a complaint by Masuoka, a programmer who made the popular Japanese translation mod of the game.
-Through a tweet, Masuoka specify that the reason for his complaint was that Nijisanji was using Masuoka mod without properly crediting him.
+In October 2020, Nijisanji privated the various Among Us streams of its members after receiving a complaint by Masuoka, a programmer who made the popular Japanese translation mod of the game.
+Through a tweet, Masuoka specified that the reason for his complaint was that Nijisanji was using Masuoka's mod without properly crediting him.
 Nijisanji have since entered negotiation with him to properly credit and license his work.

+On 19 October 2020, it was announced that Meiro Kingyozaka had been terminated for breach of contract.
+This followed the posting of a leaked video by an external VTuber containing information only Kingyozaka herself could have known, leading to the conclusion that a leak had occurred.
+On October 21, Nijisanji's official Twitter account disclosed the circumstances leading to the termination.

 On 1 December, Ichikara Inc. announced the official launch of Nijisanji's first-wave auditions for English-speaking countries.
 The audition period lasted until 15 December.